What Are the Requirements for Becoming a Lawyer?

 - Real estate law – Buying, selling, and leasing property, as well as developing on land can result in interpersonal disputes, conflict due to natural resources or state laws, as well as residential and commercial land issues.
 Typically, real estate lawyers are tasked with creating, negotiating, and closing agreements between parties.

-With so many interesting fields to study, schools to choose from, and possible career options, finding the JD program that’s right for you can feel like an overwhelming task.
-To make things easier, here’s what you should look for in a JD program:
+With so many interesting fields to study, schools to choose from, and possible career options, to practice law, finding the JD program that's right for you as a prospective lawyer can feel like an overwhelming task.
+To make things easier, here's what you should look for in a JD program:

 - Varied coursework – If there are some specialties in particular that interest you, check to see if that field is covered in any coursework.